-As the days grow shorter and the weather grows colder, so grows your desire to bundle up in a blanket, hunker down with some wintery comfort food, and hibernate until the new year.
+As the days grow shorter and the weather grows colder, so grows your desire to bundle up in a blanket, hunker down with some wintery comfort food, and hibernate.
 Finding the motivation to cook when it's too cold to even think is like finding out where you last put your slow cooker: Why bother when things like Chinese takeout exist?

 However, if you don't want to spend the winter months dedicating your paycheck to Postmates or resorting to living solely on frozen pizza, you have options.
 Easy, quick, and delicious options, even!
 So, hit pause on your marathon-viewing of 90 Day Fiancé, and find what you're going to make for your next meal.
 Or dessert.
 Or snack that will turn into your full-on dinner.
 You decide—we have the options.

 Science has yet to find anything melted cheese can't fix.
 Pair this grilled cheese with sriracha ketchup and convince yourself you're eating vegetables.
 (Or, you know, you could have it with tomato soup.)

 There is no jealousy and no regret like that that comes from watching someone else at a restaurant get served a sizzling hot pan of fajitas.
 With this recipe, you can satisfy your fajita FOMO from home (and without leaving your house).

 Is there anything more satisfying than throwing a bunch of stuff into a pot, going to watch a holiday rom-com, and returning to the pot to find a chili has formed?
 It's like magic—but instead of a dove or a playing card, you get chili!

 Not that you need an excuse to eat melted cheese, but quesadillas give you the added bonus of getting to enjoy the life-fuel that is guacamole.
 Melty cheese, cooling guacamole…is there a better pairing?